Charge

 Arrestment (Bank Arrestment)

 It should be noted that this type of arrestment attaches funds due to the debtor by any third party.
 Accordingly it is the appropriate diligence for such items as redundancy payments, fees due to the self-employed, insurance proceeds or sums due to sub-contractors as examples.
+Implementation of the arrestment lies with the Arrestee and is therefore largely outwith our control.

-Earnings Arrestment?
+Earnings Arrestment

 Following service of the charge and after 14 days have elapsed, an earnings arrestment can be served on the debtor's employer (where that information is known).